China Withdraws As 2023 Football Asian Cup Host Due To Pandemic - UrduPoint

 China Withdraws As 2023 Football Asian Cup Host Due To Pandemic

-Authorities in China are pursuing a strategy of stamping out the virus entirely, which includes rapid lockdowns and mass testing, and millions in Shanghai have faced onerous restrictions for over a month.
+Authorities in China are pursuing a strategy of stamping out the virus entirely, which includes rapid lock downs and mass testing, and millions in Shanghai have faced onerous restrictions for more than a month.

 But the measures -- now rare globally, as most countries shift to living with Covid -- have made hosting sporting events a major challenge.

-The Olympic-sized Asian Games, due to be staged in September in Hangzhou, had already been postponed earlier this month, and on Saturday the Asian Football Confederation (AFC) said China would not host the Asian Cup.
+The Olympic-sized Asian Games, due to be staged in September in Hangzhou, had already been postponed last week, and on Saturday the Asian Football Confederation (AFC) said China would not host the Asian Cup.

-Chinese football officials had informed the AFC that they would not be able to host the 24-team competition, which was to be staged in 10 cities in June and July next year.
+Chinese football officials had informed the governing body that they would not be able to host the 24-team competition, which was to be staged in 10 cities in June and July next year.

+No new host nation was named, with the AFC saying that next steps related to the tournament would be announced in due course.

 "The AFC acknowledges the exceptional circumstances caused by the Covid-19 pandemic, which led to the relinquishment by (China) of its hosting rights," the governing body said in a statement.